TowsifAhamed/Web-build-ai/README.md

 in your browser and shows the path in a link.
 You can also press **Open Site** at any time to view the latest version.

+The interface also includes a chat area that displays the full conversation.
+You can send additional messages in the **Chat input** box and press **Send** to continue iterating on the site.
+The latest assistant replies and your prompts appear in the **Conversation** window so you can track changes easily.

 ## Using the agent

 You can call the `compound_tool` function programmatically to instruct the agent to build a website.
 Example: